• The Wildlife Aid Centre

 Giving British wildlife a future

 The Wildlife Aid Foundation grew out of my overwhelming passion to protect wildlife.
 For over 40 years, we have been rescuing, rehabilitating, and releasing wild animals; now, dealing with more than 20,000 wildlife emergencies, every year.
 For 16 years, the TV programme ‘Wildlife SOS’ followed me as I travelled extensively, reporting on the plight of wildlife, across the world.
-I have come to realise that over 90% of wildlife incidents are caused by the ignorance or greed of humans.
-As a species, we have a lot to answer for.

 On 20 acres of land, just half a mile away from our current home, we are creating a wildlife corridor with vital habitats and establishing a visitor centre and community hub to enable everyone to discover how to protect, support and live alongside our wildlife.
 We are also building a new wildlife hospital and rehabilitation centre twice the size of our current premises.